ChrisPritchard/GrislyGrotto/updates.md

 1. Perform a backup of the site.
 At the very least, copy the existing grislygrotto.db file somewhere safe.

-2. Ensure the code has re-embedded all static assets and views, via the arg `embed`.
+2. Ensure the code has re-embedded all static assets and views, via the arg `-embed`.

 3. In the `/src` folder, compile `grislygrotto.so`.
 For linux (x64) this would be: